darrenchan/darrenchan.github.io/notes/2016-08-24 IA workshop.rst

 - Balance IA style on content and what users are doing.
 - There's no right or wrong approach.

-Examples with a mix of IA styles: https://www.qantas.com, https://www.whitehouse.gov/
+Example websites with a mix of IA styles: https://www.qantas.com, https://www.whitehouse.gov/

 Database (structure)
 --------------------
 - Used for structured content.
-- Store a piece of content once, make it available in more than one way e.g. Etsy.
+- Store a piece of content once, make it available in more than one way, e.g. Etsy.

 Metadata
 --------